 Why eat less sugar?

-It’s a fact, diabetes is on the up and is predicted to affect 4.4 million people in the UK by 2020.
-Recent studies show that sugar is closely associated with diabetes.
-It discovered that if more of your calories are from sugar (over anything else), your chances of diabetes increase.
-That throws out the calorie counting argument a bit.
-A calorie is not just a calorie, it is very important what that calorie actually is i.e. fat, carbohydrate (including sugar) or protein.
+Diabetes is on the up and is predicted to affect 4.4 million people in the UK by 2020.
+The previously mentioned study discovered that if more of your calories are from sugar (over anything else), your chances of diabetes are increased.
+That throws out the calorie counting argument and demonstrates that calorie is not just a calorie because now it matters what that calorie actually is i.e. fat, carbohydrate (including sugar) or protein.

 Why the great sugar misunderstanding?

 In the 80’s and 90’s saturated fat became the source of all evil in the world of weight loss, health and heart disease.

 The food brands responded where “Low fat” became a whole new market overnight.

 It’s evident that fat makes things taste good – I mean where would toast be without butter?…dry cardboard anyone?